-September 2015: Alan M. Kraut, University Professor of History, will discussed A Tree Grows in Brooklyn by Betty Smith.
+September 2015: Alan M. Kraut, University Professor of History, discussed A Tree Grows in Brooklyn by Betty Smith.

 April 2015:Marianne Noble, Associate Professor, Department of Literature, College of Arts & Sciences led a discussion about Leaves of Grass by Walt Whitman.
 Photos

 March 2015: Mary Clark, Interim Dean of Academic Affairs and Senior Vice Provost, Professor, Washington College of Law, discussed Family Limitation by Margaret Sanger.
 Photos